Bumblebee202111/doubean-public/README.md

     * Collapse on entrance for the subscribed/favorited group/tab
   * Expand/collapse component
     * Do not show action for short text
-  * Topics feed notifications
-    * Find why it is broken and fix it
-    * Clarify:
-      * Improper use may disturb you and drain phone battery (untested)
-      * Better keep app in background
-      * Mechanism: Actively query group topics (without tab_id parameter, to increase efficiency) by each group
-    * “每次动态更新请求的帖子总数限制” -> ?
-    * Extract reusable class for all topic notification settings
   * Groups: Group/tab/topic shortcuts
   * Topic content WebView problems
     * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355